Dak Prescott Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 Matchup vs. New England

-- Prescott threw for 212 passing yards in one matchup against the Patriots, 67.5 yards less than his over/under for Sunday.
+- In one matchup against the Patriots, Prescott threw for 212 passing yards, 67.5 yards fewer than his over/under in Sunday's game.

 - Prescott did not throw a touchdown pass in that game against the Patriots.

-- The Patriots are giving up 224.2 passing yards per game this year, the NFL's sixth-ranked pass defense.
+- The 224.2 yards per game the Patriots are conceding through the air makes them the NFL's sixth-ranked pass defense.

-- At 1.2 passing TDs allowed per game, the Patriots defense is ranked fifth in the NFL.
+- With six passing TDs allowed this season, the Patriots defense is ranked fifth in the NFL.

 Recent Performances